 The Chicago Training School for City, Home, and Foreign Missions, was established in 1885 under the leadership of Lucy Rider Meyer, and her husband, Josiah Shelley Meyer.
 The school’s purpose was to educate Christian women as leaders and social service agents in ministry by serving the needs of the city.
 See also the Lucy Rider Meyer Archives collection.

-Aware Magazine is a quarterly publication of Garrett-Evangelical Theological Seminary containing information and news for alumni/ae and friends of the Seminary since 1975.
+Aware Magazine is an ongoing quarterly publication of Garrett-Evangelical Theological Seminary, containing information and news for alumni/ae and friends of the seminary since 1975.
 Articles include editorial essays, information on campus life, as well as other institutional news and events.
+Some issues are currently missing.

 The Garrett Tower was a journal published quarterly by students, faculty, and alumni of Garrett Biblical Institute and Garrett Theological Seminary, predecessors of the Garrett-Evangelical Theological Seminary.
 Spanning the years from 1925-1967, The Garrett Tower includes editorial essays, articles on student life, and book reviews.

 A digital collection of sermons written by the Rev. Arthur J. Landwehr, II (1934-2003).
 A graduate of Garrett Biblical Institute and prominent Methodist preacher, Landwehr was recognized as one of Chicago's 10 outstanding preachers by the Chicago Tribune.
-He pastored a number of churches in northern Illinois, including First United Methodist Church of Evanston and Grace United Methodist Church of Naperville.
+He pastored churches in northern Illinois, including First United Methodist Church of Evanston.